BIAlabIC/ligQplus/README.md

 ```
 ### CHEMBL
 The [ChEMBL](https://www.ebi.ac.uk/chembl/) database can be at least 20gb in size, please check if you have enough space before downloading.

+> Note: The stable version for this pipeline is ChEMbL 28.
+If you want to use it another version of this database, please let us know us if you have any issues.

 ```
 $ wget ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/#last_version#/
 ```